-This year, dozens of iconic buildings, landmarks and institutions will be partaking in the “Tributes in Light” event, itself an extension of the longstanding “Tribute in Light” art installation in Lower Manhattan, which form two columns of white light shining up the heavens.
+This year, dozens of iconic buildings, landmarks and institutions will again be partaking in the “Tributes in Light” event, itself an extension of the longstanding (and perhaps more recognizable) “Tribute in Light” art installation in Lower Manhattan, which form two columns of white light shining up the heavens.

-Sky blue, too, is also a prominent feature of one of the Museum’s most visually arresting installations,” titled “Trying to Remember the Color of the Sky on That September Morning.”
-Found inside Memorial Hall, the piece is comprised of 2,983 watercolor squares — representing each of the lives lost on Sept.
-11 and the 1993 bombing at the World Trade Center — showcasing different hues of blue to symbolize our memories of the sky on that September morning.
+Sky blue, too, is also a prominent feature of one of the museum’s most visually arresting installations, titled “Trying to Remember the Color of the Sky on That September Morning.”
+Found inside museum’s Memorial Hall, the piece is comprised of 2,983 watercolor squares — representing each of the lives lost on Sept.
+11 and the 1993 bombing at the World Trade Center — showcasing different hues of blue to symbolize our memories of the sky on the morning of September 11, 2001.

 The Museum is also encouraging folks to “Remember the Sky” by sharing photos of the sky to social media on Sept.
 11, to help ensure that younger generations never forget the significance of the date.

-“Through creating a shared moment of active remembrance together, the 9/11 Memorial & Museum aims to help spur conversation on social media platforms and elsewhere that can serve as a bridge between memory and history for the tens of millions of young people who did not live through that day that changed our world forever,” the Museum writes of the campaign.
+“Through creating a shared moment of active remembrance together, the 9/11 Memorial & Museum aims to help spur conversation on social media platforms and elsewhere that can serve as a bridge between memory and history for the tens of millions of young people who did not live through that day that changed our world forever,” the museum has written of the campaign.